TorchDR/TorchDR/docs/source/torchdr.affinities.rst

 For instance, the UMAP algorithm relies on the affinities :class:`UMAPAffinityIn <torchdr.UMAPAffinityIn>` for the input data and :class:`UMAPAffinityOut <torchdr.UMAPAffinityOut>` in the embedding space.

 Another example is the doubly stochastic normalization of a base affinity under the :math:`\ell_2` geometry that has recently been proposed for DR [10]_.
-It is available at :class:`DoublyStochasticQuadratic <torchdr.DoublyStochasticQuadratic>`.
+It is available at :class:`DoublyStochasticQuadraticAffinity <torchdr.DoublyStochasticQuadraticAffinity>`.

 References